MattKevan/uxlift/_tool-categories/wireframing.md

 ---
 title: Wireframing
-intro: "A skeletal outline of a webpage, acting as a jumping-off point for the product design process."
+description: "A skeletal outline of a webpage, acting as a jumping-off point for the product design process."
 layout: tool-listing
 ---